JebinBabu/Tasks/README.md

 [Neutralino.js](https://neutralino.js.org/) is a lightweight cross-platform desktop apps with JavaScript, HTML, and CSS.

-Go through their documents to build your own version from my resource files.
+Go through their documents to build your own version from the resource files.

 ### License